-Workplace safety signs are part of enforcing everyone’s safety in a workplace.
-Some hazards cannot really be entirely eliminated, so people should do their part to minimize or prevent the consequences of being exposed to these hazards.
-Havingsafety signages in strategic places will help people be more aware so that they can take extra precautions to protect themselves.
+Workplace safety signs are part of ensuring everyone’s safety in a workplace.
+Some hazards cannot really be entirely eliminated, therefore, employers should do their part to minimize or prevent individuals from being exposed to these hazards.
+Having safety signages in strategic places will help people be more aware so that they can take extra precautions to protect themselves.

 Health and safety signs can contain text only, symbols only (also known as safety signboards), or both.
 A safety sign must be posted in risky areas, by emergency evacuation routes, near dangerous machinery, and wherever it is needed based on the assessment of a safety manager.
 However, these signages are not a replacement for safety training.

-Safety signs are color and word-coded based on the severity of hazards they aim to refer to.
-OSHA safety signs have different visual specifications as ANSI but both standards are taken into account when choosing the most appropriate safety signage in a workplace.
+Safety signs are color and word-coded based on the severity of hazards they refer to.
+OSHA safety signs have different visual specifications than ANSI but both standards are taken into account when choosing the most appropriate safety signage in a workplace.

 Use them in areas with an immediate hazard that can cause serious injury or even death if special precautions are not taken.

 They are appropriate in areas where the presence of a minor hazard or unsafe work practices can result in a minor or moderate injury.

 Colors: Yellow background where black letters are printed.
 The panel is black.

 Use them in areas where death or severe injury may happen.
 This is in contrast with danger signs which must be posted in areas where death or severe injury is very likely to happen if proper precautions are not taken.

 They indicate possible property or equipment damage and provide general information not related to personal injury.
 Information can be about practices, operating instructions, rules, procedures, and more.

 Colors: “NOTICE” text in white, italicized font on blue background.
 The body has blue or black text on a white background or white text on black background.